xuchen9/xuchen9/README.md

 🔭I’m Xuchen Wang and currently a college student majoring in Accounting with a concentration in MIS

-🌱 I’m currently learning Python, and some HTML and CSS, and I's still new to coding and programming, so hope I could learn more here
+🌱 Love Python, and now is learning HTML, CSS, JS.
+Coding and programming help me to open to new ideas and solutions, so I really enjoy this learning experience

 📫 How to reach me: you can reach me via my email

-⚡ Fun fact: I'm learning PS right now :)
+⚡ Fun fact: Have two laptops :)

 😄 Hope everyone doing well!
 <!--